gecko0307/dagon-demo/README.md

 Controls
 --------
-In most of the test scenes you can rotate freeview camera with left mouse button and zoom with mouse wheel.
-In first person scene holding LMB enables mouse look, WASD keys are used to move and strafe, spacebar - to jump.
-Press Escape to return to main menu.
+LMB enables mouse look, WASD keys are used to move and strafe, spacebar - to jump.

 License
 -------